Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-Sometimes called Organisational, Corporate, Employee or even Executive Coaching, you can be engaged within a business or corporation in many ways.
+Sometimes called Organisational, Corporate, Employee, Leadership or Executive Coaching, you can be engaged within a business or corporation in many ways.
 You might be employed internally or on contract and called upon to coach a team, support an executive in a new position or facing redundancy or other issues.

 To work credibly and effectively with managers and other employees within the corporate or business environment, you need to understand the culture and preferably have either worked at executive level or be extremely familiar with it.

 If you are a bit light on experience in this area, then an accredited course on executive life coaching is recommended.
 You might also find this book Coaching in Organisations by Ken Blanchard a useful reference.

 However, despite the common expectation that in workplace coaching all issues may be work related, they can and usually will, tip over into personal issues that could be affecting the coachees performance.

 You will come across things such as lack of confidence, poor communication skills and relationship challenges with colleagues.
 This is where your life coach training will prove invaluable.
 You have to be prepared, even in a business or corporate situation to handle emotions and even tears.

 This option applies when a company has either instigated a coaching program as part of a HR initiative or agreed to pay for an individual staff member to receive coaching.

 You may be contracted or even be put on the company payroll with the brief to coach for improved employee performance.